 Shelly Beach on Caloundra’s coastline is a marine biologist’s dream with countless rock pools to get your Robinson Crusoe on.
 Teeming with sea cucumbers, barnacles and periwinkles, there’s over 20 types of marine species to put under your microscope.
 Throw down a towel, soak up the sun and when things get too hot, dip your feet into the rock pools to cool off.

-Shadowed by its popular cousins Kings and Dicky Beach, Moffat Beach in Caloundra is a private sanctuary to set up a towel without fear of a stampede.
-Skydivers regularly land here on the weekend and watching them stick their landing is a true spectator sport.
-Although it’s not patrolled, Tooway Creek which runs out onto the beach is shallow enough to cool off in during summer.
+Shadowed by its popular cousins Kings and Dicky Beach, Moffat Beach in Caloundra is a superb spot to throw down a towel without fear of a stampede.
+Grab a coffee from Pocket Espresso, nab a shady spot in the park near the playground and you’ll be set for the day.
+And although it’s not patrolled, Tooway Creek – which runs out onto the beach – is shallow enough to cool off in during summer.

-You can’t help but feel happy at this beach in Caloundra and there are plenty of green spaces to retire to once you’ve had enough sand and sea.
-The playground is a children’s paradise and the esplanade BBQ’s are the perfect spot to cook up your catch, though it can feel less of a secret come weekends and school holidays.
+You can’t help but feel happy at this beach in Caloundra, and there are plenty of green spaces to retire to once you’ve had enough sand and sea.
+The playground is a children’s paradise and the esplanade BBQs are the perfect spot to cook up your catch.
+Be warned, though, it can feel less of a secret come weekends and school holidays.

 *Being a landlubber with no intention of getting wet, non-patrolled beaches don’t faze me.
 If you are looking for a swimming spot – these beaches are not for you.

 Where do you like to set up for the day on the Sunshine Coast?